Moving to Our Community

 Georgian College, a leading community college in Ontario, has an extensive campus located in Barrie.
 The college offers a wide variety of automotive, technical, engineering, business and arts programs.
 Their innovative university partnership program offers students the opportunity to obtain degrees in several fields of study.

-The Royal Victoria Hospital, constructed in 1997, is an impressive $120 million health care facility.
-Funding and approvals are now in place for the expansion of the hospital with the development of the Simcoe Muskoka Regional Cancer Centre.
-This new centre will offer regional residents comprehensive cancer care, closer to home.
+The Royal Victoria Hospital, constructed in 1997, is an impressive $120 million healthcare facility.
+The recent expansion of the hospital created the Simcoe Muskoka Regional Cancer Centre, this new centre offers regional residents comprehensive cancer care, closer to home.